Pretty, creamy, tangy, and rich, tomato soup is a comforting classic for a reason. There are endless ways to make this recipe your own.

 Total carbohydrates: 12 grams per serving

-2 cups heavy cream (hold back a couple spoonfuls for drizzling, if you like)
+- 2 cups heavy cream plus a couple spoonfuls for drizzling, if you like)

-Return the soup to the pot, add a big grinding of black pepper, reheat gently over low heat, and then taste.
-You are likely going to need to add more salt and/or, if the soup is too acidic, a pinch of baking soda (see headnote).
+- Return the soup to the pot, add a big grinding of black pepper, reheat gently over low heat, and then taste.
+You are likely going to need to add more salt.
+If the soup is too acidic, add a pinch of baking soda (see note).
 You want the soup to taste balanced and delicious.
-Keep adding and stirring and tasting, even if it feels like it’s taking a long time to get it exactly right.